nuscien/trivial/Console/README.md

 }
 ```

-# Utilities
+# Line

 You can write a specified string value to the standard output stream and then change it.
-And you can have a way to list a lot of items so that user can select one of them just by arrow key.

-To create an instance for write a string with ability to manage it later, you can create a class by following sample.
+Following is a sample.

 ```csharp
 var Main(string[] args)